 Live plants are a great source of food for goldfish.
 Some species of plant, like anacharis (Elodea spp.), have a fast enough growth rate that they can outcompete your goldfish’s appetite.
 Some hobbyists even set up separate tanks entirely to grow out fresh greens for their fish.

 The best tank mates for goldfish are other goldfish.
 There are a few reasons why additional fish species end up being incompatible.

 1) Temperature.
 The biggest problem with finding goldfish tank mates is temperature.
-These fish are some of the most cold-tolerant in the hobby and not many other fish can compare or adapt.
+These fish are some of the most cold-tolerant in the hobby and not much other fish can compare or adapt.

 3) Tank setup.
 All in all, goldfish have a pretty specific tank setup.
-Many of the tropical fish commonly kept in the hobby requires substrate and decorations to feel safe.
+Many of the tropical fish commonly kept in the hobby require substrate and decorations to feel safe.

 4) Aggression.
 Goldfish are relatively peaceful fish.
 However, many hobbyists think they can throw a bottom-dweller into their tank with no repercussions.
 Sadly, there are many horror stories of pleco species sucking the slime coats off goldfish, which can lead to disease and eventual death.

 This isn’t to say that hobbyists haven’t successfully kept additional fish in a goldfish tank.
 Many goldfish keepers have luck with dojo loaches (Misgurnus anguillicaudatus) and white cloud mountain minnows (Tanichthys albonubes).
 With more fish also comes the need for a larger aquarium.

 What size tank do you need for 2?